jia1/jia1.github.io/content/posts/jest-for-the-first-time.md

 Below is a visualisation of the "barriers" between the mock and the test:

 - Test calls a method.
 I couldn't understand why the method is not in the test folder.
-Update: Perhaps the actual main code is using this method too.
+Update: Perhaps the actual code in `src/main` is using this method too.
 - Method calls a factory method which creates an instance whose method is what I want to mock.
 - The method which I want to mock is defined in the superclass of the instance.